 Gentle parenting: How to handle ‘bad behaviour’ towards other children

 Hello friends!
-A gentle parenting/ unconditional parenting post for you today, about the issue of apologies; more specifically getting kids to apologise (or not).
+Here’s a gentle parenting post for you today about the issue of apologies; more specifically getting kids to apologise (or not).
 If you connect with this post please do also check out my other posts that offer positive parenting solutions that respect children’s autonomy as well as offering practical advice that has worked for us.

 Generally parents start to navigate this territory when their child becomes a toddler, when undesirable behaviour starts to occur.
 Every parent will have that first moment when their child does something that seems to warrant an apology to a third party, and often we stumble over how to manage the situation.